-In our experiments, we examined whether people reverse their choices when facing different ratios of opposing opinions versus supporting opinions (2X, 5X, 10X and 20X).
-In order to further investigate the relationship between the ratio of the opposing opinions and the tendency to revert, it would be better to include more fine-grained conditions in the ratio of opposing opinions.
+In our experiments, we examined whether people reverse their choices when facing different ratios of opposing opinions versus supporting opinions ($2\times$, $5\times$, $10\times$, and $20\times$).
+To further investigate the relationship between the ratio of the opposing opinions and the tendency to revert, it would be better to include more fine-grained conditions in the ratio of opposing opinions.
 The ideal situation would be a graph with the continuous opposing versus supporting ratio as the x-axis and the reversion rate as the y-axis.

 Also, additional manipulation checks or modification of the design of the experiment would be needed to establish whether processes such as psychological reactance or the intent to influence others have been operating.
-For example, the degree of perceived freedom in the task could be measured.
-And it would be revealing to manipulate whether or not people's choices would be visible to other participants to see whether the intention of influencing others takes effect.
+For example, we could measure the degree of perceived freedom in a given task.
+In addition, it would be revealing to manipulate the visibility of people's choices to other participants to see if the intent of influencing others exists.

-Regarding the usage of Mechanical Turk as a new source of experimental data, we agree with Paolacci and his colleagues that, "workers in Mechanical Turk exhibit the classic heuristics and biases and pay attention to directions at least as much as subjects from traditional sources" [22].
-Particularly, compared to recruiting people from a college campus, we believe the use of Mechanical Turk has a lower risk of introducing the Hawthorne Effect (i.e., people alter their behaviors due to the awareness that they are being observed in experiments), which is itself a form of social influence and might contaminate our results.
+Regarding the usage of mTurk as a new source of experimental data, we agree with Paolacci, Chandler, and Ipeirotis (2010) that "workers in Mechanical Turk exhibit the classic heuristics and biases and pay attention to directions at least as much as subjects from traditional sources" (p.
+417).
+In particular, compared to recruiting people from a college campus, we believe that the use of mTurk has a lower risk of introducing the Hawthorne Effect (i.e., people alter their behaviors due to the awareness that they are being observed in experiments), which is itself a form of social influence and might contaminate our results.

-In our experiment, we used several methods such as an honest test and IP address checking to further ensure that we collected earnest responses from Mechanical Turk workers.
-The average time they spent on the task, the statistically significant results of the experiment and the comments participants left all indicate that our results are believable.
-However, there is still a limitation of our honesty test.
-On one hand, the honesty test (the consecutive two pairs with positions of items switched) was unable to identify all the users who tried to cheat the system by randomly clicking on the results, which added noise in our data.
+In our experiment, we used several methods, such as an honesty test and IP address check, to further ensure that we collected earnest responses from mTurk workers.
+The average time they spent on the task, the statistically significant results of the experiment, and the comments that participants left all indicate that our results are believable.
+However, there is still a limitation to our honesty test.
+On one hand, the presentation of two consecutive pairs with the positions of items switched was unable to identify all the users who tried to cheat the system by randomly clicking on the results, which added noise to our data.
 On the other hand, the honesty test might also exclude some earnest responses.
-It is possible that, immediately after people made a choice, they regret it.
+Thus, it is possible that immediately after people made a choice, they regretted it.